 Fanger’s work is the basis for various international comfort standards: the ASHRAE 55 standard (last revised in 2017), the ISO 7730 standard (last revised in 2005), and the EN 15251 standard (last revised in 2015).

 These standards tell us a lot about summer comfort and the role of the user.
-For example, wearing a short-sleeved shirt in an office in the summer rather than a long-sleeved shirt will result in bearing with 0.4°C higher indoor temperature for the same comfort.
+For example, wearing a short-sleeved shirt in an office in the summer rather than a long-sleeved shirt will result in bearing 0.4°C higher indoor temperature for the same comfort.

 An overhead fan can help to bear with a 2°C higher indoor temperature for the same comfort.
 In many cases, this will avoid turning on the air conditioning.